 Tia Carmen – renowned chef Angelo Sosa opened this in the JW Marriott Desert Ridge and the food does NOT disappoint!

 La Hacienda at the Fairmont Princess – fun margs and delicious guac.
-A little pricey but perfect for a special occasion!
+Convenient especially if you’re staying at the resort!

 JJ’s Delicatessen – O.M.G.
 We discovered this place after a hike one day and it changed our world.
 The options are endless and all fresh, filling, and delicious.
 Only open for breakfast & lunch – definitely recommend as a post-hike refuel.